No you can continue to use your current provider.

 Your home WiFi is also important to consider, WIZwireless does not control what goes on in your house, we only control getting the broadband to you via the wireless router WIZwireless supplied at the time of your install.

-For the best streaming experience, we suggest that you connect via an ethernet cable.
+For the best streaming experience, we suggest that you connect via an ethernet cable but not a HDMI cable.
 If you can’t and you'll be using WiFi you need to consider: